Brady Tkachuk: Personal life

-Tkachuk is the son of former NHL player Keith Tkachuk and was born in Scottsdale, Arizona during his father's tenure with the Phoenix Coyotes.
-He was raised in the St. Louis suburb of Creve Coeur, Missouri, after his father's 2001 trade to the Blues.
-His older brother, Matthew, is an alternate captain for the Florida Panthers, and his younger sister, Taryn, was an NCAA Division I field hockey player with the University of Virginia.
+Tkachuk's father is an American former NHL player Keith Tkachuk, and his mother is Canadian Chantal Oster from Winnipeg, who married in 1997.
+He was born in Scottsdale, Arizona, during his father's tenure with the Phoenix Coyotes.
+He was raised in the St. Louis suburb of Creve Coeur, Missouri, after his father's 2001 trade to the St. Louis Blues.
+His older brother, Matthew, is an alternate captain for the Florida Panthers, and his younger sister, Taryn, played field hockey for the University of Virginia.
 Both Tkachuk brothers attended the former Oak Hill School at Villa Duchesne and Chaminade College Preparatory School.